AllAround

 What I would do differently

-Push harder on the notification design
+Push harder on notifications.

-Validate the social graph earlier
+Pressure-test the social graph earlier.

 PROTOTYPE